polatory/polatory/README.md

 ## Contribution

-Your contribution is appreciated!
+Contributions are welcome!
 You can contribute to this project in several ways:

 ### Star the Repo

-You can just click the [★ Star] button on top of the page to show your interest.
+Just click the [★ Star] button on top of the page to show your interest!

 ### <a href="https://github.com/polatory/polatory/issues">File an Issue</a>

-Feel free to file an issue, if you have any questions, feature requests, or if you have found any unexpected results (please include a minimal reproducible example).
+Do not hesitate to file an issue if you have any questions, feature requests, or if you have encountered unexpected results (please include a minimal reproducible example).

-### <a href="https://github.com/polatory/polatory/pulls">Create a Pull Request</a>
+### <a href="https://github.com/polatory/polatory/pulls">Submit a Pull Request</a>

-You can fork the source tree and make some improvements to it.
-Then feel free to create a PR.
+You can fork the repo and make some improvements, then feel free to submit a pull request!

 ## Module Index